jump-dev/jump-dev.github.io/pages/governance.md

 * Access to proprietary information of their employer that could potentially leak into their work with JuMP.

-All members of the [Steering Council] shall disclose to the [Steering Council] any conflict of interest they may have.
-Members with a conflict of interest in a particular issue may participate in [Steering Council] discussions on that issue, but must recuse themselves from voting.
+All members of the [Steering Committee] shall disclose to the [Steering Committee] any conflict of interest they may have.
+Members with a conflict of interest in a particular issue may participate in [Steering Committee] discussions on that issue, but must recuse themselves from voting.

 [Core contributors](#core-contributors) and [repository maintainers] should also disclose conflicts of interest with other [core contributors] and step back from